osenvosem/typescript-full-stack-boilerplate/README.md

-A full-stack typescript boilerplate that was created for learning purposes and to bootstraping my projects.
+A full-stack typescript boilerplate that primarily was created for the purpose of training.

 ## What's inside (will be complemented as the boilerplate evolves)

 * Webpack 4 and Babel 7 with typescript, env and stage-2 presets;
+* React, React Router, React Loadable, Redux, Redux Saga, Styled Components;
 * Express;
-* React, React Router, React Loadable, Redux, Redux Saga;
-* Server side rendering and state hydration;
+* Server side rendering;
 * Client side hot module reloading;
 * Friendly errors;